ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 Prerequisites: Python 3.12 and Hugo extended 0.130.0 (the upstream CI version, used for the final build and regression suite).
 Download the extended binary for your platform from the [Hugo 0.130.0 release](https://github.com/gohugoio/hugo/releases/tag/v0.130.0) and put it on PATH.
-JavaScript tests also require Node.js with `node:test` (validated locally with Node.js 23.11.0); Node is not needed to launch the demo.
+Tests also require Node.js with `node:test`, including the Python/browser evidence-URL compatibility test (validated locally with Node.js 23.11.0); Node is not needed to launch the demo.
 From the repository root:

 ```sh